perspikative/beta.perspikative/CODE_OF_CONDUCT.md

 ## Welcome

 Welcome to **Perspikative**.

-Perspikative is an independent creative platform dedicated to sharing artwork, creativity, and inspiration.
+Perspikative is an independent creative platform dedicated to sharing artwork, articles and more.
 By accessing or using this website, you agree to respect the following rules.

 ---

 ## 1. Respect Others

-Everyone deserves to feel welcome.
+Perspikative has a system of comments for its artworks.
+Let's keep Perspikative a safe place, everyone deserves to feel welcome and respected :

 - Be respectful and courteous.
 - No harassment, discrimination, hate speech, threats, or bullying.